Propeller Planes from

-Early on, I decided to concentrate on 1/72 scale models, because I wanted my models to all be in scale with each other, and because, particularly thirty years ago, 1/72 scale had the greatest range of subjects, especially the models manufactured by the splendid English company Airfix.
-Other model manufacturers whose 1/72 kits I've built include Academy, Aurora, ESCI, Fujimi, FROG, Hasegawa, Heller, Hobbycraft, HUMA, Italeri, Monogram, Matchbox, Special Hobby, Revell, and Tamiya.
+Early on, I decided to concentrate on 1/72 scale models, because I wanted my models to all be in scale with each other, and because, particularly forty years ago, 1/72 scale had the greatest range of subjects, especially the models manufactured by the splendid English company Airfix.
+Other model manufacturers whose 1/72 kits I've built include Academy, Aurora, Eduard, ESCI, Fujimi, FROG, Great Wall Hobby, Hasegawa, Heller, Hobbycraft, HUMA, Italeri, Monogram, Matchbox, Special Hobby, Revell, Trumpeter and Tamiya.

 Below, and on the other tabs of this website, are a few of the many, many 1/72 scale models I've built, over the last thirty-five or so years.

 RAF Hawker Hurricane Mk.II D (World War Two)

 Hawker Hurricane IID with 40mm anti-tank cannons (Google)